CleverRaven/Cataclysm-DDA/doc/GIT_FORK_SETUP.md

  - `git commit -m "<a description of this changeset>"` (Make the commit message describing the issue)
  - `git push origin <branch-name>` (Push your commits to Github, to your fork. replace `<branch-name>` ofc.)

 Now you can go to [https://github.com/CleverRaven/Cataclysm-DDA](https://github.com/CleverRaven/Cataclysm-DDA) and it should detect your new branch in a yellow notice there and ask you if you want to create a PR.
 There is also a a "new pull request" button on your github fork page.

+You will probably get some feedback on your Pull request.
+The first thing to remember is that this is not critisism, this is people helping you out, making sure that your PR will work well and be of good quality.
+They are your ad hoc team!
+Sometimes you can accept changes they suggest directly in the web interface, but other times you want to go back to your local files.
+This is no problem, you can make more edits and more commits and push again (last 3 steps above).
+Until your PR is accepted.

+After your PR is accepted, you can delete this branch and get ready for more.
+If you delete the branch using the button on the PR, skip the 3rd step.

+ - `git checkout master`
+ - `git branch -d <branch-name>`
+ - `git push origin -d <branc-name>`
+ - `git pull origin master`

+Now you are ready to start from the step above where you create your next feature branch.

-Hope this wass helpful.
+Hope this was helpful.
+Good luck!